- UCAS Code: QN36

 Year 2 & 3

 Core classes cover more in-depth HRM theories and techniques.
-Year 2 focuses upon workplace behaviour from an organisational psychology point of view while Year 3 focuses on more sociological theories.
+Year 2 focuses on workplace behaviour from an organisational psychology point of view while Year 3 focuses on more sociological theories.

 In Year 4, you’ll study a range of specialist classes at single or joint Honours.